vikas-movva/Obsidian/School/CP468 Artificial Intelligence/Assignment 1.md

 > - The **center** is the optimal first move under minimax, balancing offensive and defensive potential.
 > - Symmetry reduction simplifies the game tree significantly, enabling tractable analysis.

-# Assignment Part II
+# Part II

 ## Task I (8 - Puzzle Heuristic Observations):
  1. **$h_{1}$ (Misplaced Tiles):**
 	 - This heuristic only counts the number of misplaced tiles but ignores how far each tile is from its goal.
 As a result, it expands more nodes and takes the most steps to find the solution compared to the other heuristics.
  2. **$h_{2}$ (Manhattan Distance)**:
 	 - Unlike $h_{1}$ , this heuristics takes into account how far each tile has to move, which results in a more informed estimate.
-This results in it taking less steps and nodes expanded than $h_{1}$
+This results in it taking less steps and nodes expanded than $h_{1}$.
  3. **$h_{3}$**:
 	 - This heuristic is a modified $h_{2}$ by adding a penalty for conflicting tiles that must switch places.
-This one has a result of the fewest steps to the solution and expands the last number of nodes, making it the most efficient and the best choice.
+This one has a result of the fewest steps to the solution and expands the least number of nodes, making it the most efficient and the best choice.

  >[!Important] Conclusion
-For the 8-puzzle, $h_{3}$ is the most efficient heuristic as it will consistently solve the puzzle faster and with fewer nodes expansions than $h_{1}$ and $h_{2}$
+For the 8-puzzle, $h_{3}$ is the most efficient heuristic as it will consistently solve the puzzle faster and with fewer nodes expansions than $h_{1}$ and $h_{2}$ .

 ## Task II (15- Puzzle Heuristic Observations):
  1. **$h_{1}$ (Misplaced Tiles)**:
 	 - H1 performs very poorly for this puzzle.
 Since the 15-puzzle is a lot bigger, this heuristics lack of accurate distance estimation makes A* expand a lot more nodes and results in the average steps and nodes expanded being much higher than $h_{2}$ and $h_{3}$ .
  2. **$h_{2}$ (Manhattan Distance)**:
 	 - Since the 15-puzzle requires more moves, an accurate estimate of distance using this heuristic helps reduce unnecessary exploration.
-The number of nodes expanded is cut by more than half compared to $h_{1}$
+The number of nodes expanded is cut by more than half compared to $h_{1}$.
  3. **$h_{3}$**:
 	 - Similar to the 8-puzzle, adding conflict penalties allows A* to avoid unnecessary swaps.
 It reduces steps to the solution and node expansions, making it the best-performing heuristic.

  >[!Important] Conclusion
 For the 15-puzzle, $h_{1}$ should be avoided as it will result in a long run time.
 While h3 stays the most efficient heuristic as it will consistently solve the puzzle faster and with fewer node expansions than $h_{1}$ and $h_{2}$ .